OneBadUnit/AEGIS/docs/AEGIS_DECISION_LOG.md

 A naive count-based consensus score (5 sources = high consensus) fails because it does not account for whether those 5 sources represent genuine cross-spectrum agreement or just 5 outlets from the same partisan orientation.

 **Decision:**
-Multi-factor scoring combining: raw source count (baseline), orientation spread bonus, Tier-1 presence bonus, and reliability caps.
+Multi-factor scoring combining: source breadth as baseline, orientation spread bonus, and Tier-1 presence bonus.

 **Reason:**
 Three Fox News affiliates and two Daily Wire-adjacent outlets covering the same story is not cross-spectrum consensus — it is one editorial ecosystem amplifying a story.
 Genuine consensus requires corroboration across orientation lines.
 The multi-factor model distinguishes between these cases.